How to test if your GA4 and Google Ads tracking is GDPR compliant

 Event tracking setup is not something that you set and forget and having it constantly monitored by AssertionHub will dramatically reduce debugging time.

-You can create a test to validate that specific GCS parameters are set as expected on each step highlighted before, when the user first navigates to the website.
+With Assertionhub, you can create a test to validate that specific GCS parameters are set as expected on each step highlighted before, when the user first navigates to the website.
 After accepting and after denying.

 In the image below, you can see our built-in checks that highlight yet another issue you can encounter.
 The gcs parameter is not set at all.
 Happy debugging!